bvader/elastic-stack-macos-playbook/README.md

 # Elastic Stack Ansible Playbook for MacOS

-This playbook is for setting up version 6.x of the Elastic Stack on a local MacOS environment
+This playbook is for setting up version 7.x of the Elastic Stack on a local MacOS environment You can still use this for 6.x but you will need to modify the `site.yml` and set  the `target_os:  ` for some of the products that were not divided out by OS from a downloads path perspective.

 ## Notes and requirements